Michael Harris II Preview, Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 28th in MLB with a collective 7.8 strikeouts per nine innings.
+- The 7.7 strikeouts per nine innings put together by the Cardinals pitching staff ranks 28th in the league.

-- The Cardinals have the 23rd-ranked team ERA across all MLB pitching staffs (4.68).
+- The Cardinals' 4.69 team ERA ranks 23rd among all league pitching staffs.

-- Cardinals pitchers combine to give up the first-fewest home runs in baseball (142 total, one per game).
+- The Cardinals give up the fewest home runs in baseball (144 total, one per game).

-- The right-hander's most recent appearance was on Saturday against the Pittsburgh Pirates, when he went seven innings, surrendering one earned run while allowing three hits.
+- In his last time out on Monday, Aug.
+28, the right-hander went six innings against the San Diego Padres, allowing one earned run while surrendering eight hits.

-- The 28-year-old has an ERA of 4.02, with 5.3 strikeouts per nine innings, in 13 games this season.
-Opponents have a .248 batting average against him.
+- The 42-year-old has an 8.10 ERA and 4.9 strikeouts per nine innings in 18 games this season, while giving up a batting average of .359 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.